Team

 Yelyzaveta Samoilenko - intern/practical BSc student from the Taras Shevchenko National University of Kyiv, Ukraine

-Angel Erandeni Loza Valdes, MSc - Research Specialist
+Angel Erandeni Loza Valdes, MSc - Research Specialist and PhD student

 Anna Dudnik - intern/practical BSc student from the National Technical University of Ukraine, “Igor Sikorsky Kyiv Polytechnic Institute”, Ukraine